Towering mountains and moss-covered plateaus overlook several alpine lakes.

 Where is Tumbler Ridge?

-Tumbler Ridge Geopark lies in BC’s Peace Region in northeastern BC, between the Sukunka Valley to the west and the Alberta border to the east, extending from the eastern slopes of the Hart Ranges of the Northern Rocky Mountains and flanked by high glaciated summits to its south.
-The Tumbler Ridge Geopark cuts through rivers, valleys, and foothills, as well as six provincial parks, linking nearly 8,478 squared km (2.1 million acres) of forest, canyon, valley, alpine, and rivers.
-Its highest peak measures at 2,360 metres (7,742 feet) above sea level.
+Tumbler Ridge Geopark lies in the Peace Region in northeastern BC, between the Sukunka Valley to the west and the Alberta border to the east, extending from the eastern slopes of the Hart Ranges of the Northern Rocky Mountains and flanked by high glaciated summits to its south.

-How to Explore Dinosaur Sites in Tumbler Ridge
+How to visit dinosaur sites in Tumbler Ridge

 Take for instance the area’s tyrannosaurid tracks.
-Of the 15 recorded examples across the globe, 10 of them are located in Tumbler Ridge, the discovery of which revealed that T-rexes hunted in packs, not as individuals.
-There are footprints from the Turonian age—the only ones ever found on Earth—and complete dinosaur skeletons, Hadrosaur bones and Tyrannosaur teeth on display on display at the Dinosaur Discovery Gallery.
+Of the few recorded examples across the globe, 10 of them are located in Tumbler Ridge, the discovery of which revealed that T-rexes hunted in packs, not as individuals.
+There are footprints from the Turonian age—the only ones ever found on Earth—and complete dinosaur skeletons, as well as Hadrosaur bones and Tyrannosaur teeth on display at the Dinosaur Discovery Gallery.

 To organize your visit around dinosaur sites, head to the Dinosaur Discovery Gallery in town.
 The facility sheds light on the area’s most exciting discoveries and offers guided tours.
 It’s also a great place to begin a hiking adventure through the backcountry of the Geopark to picturesque waterfalls and lakes.

-Late spring to early fall are popular times to visit Tumbler Ridge Geopark though most guided tours run during the peak summer season, from late June to mid-September.
-In autumn, the Peace River’s stands of larches are an exceptional place to witness warm fall colours.
+Late spring to early fall are popular times to visit Tumbler Ridge though most guided tours of the Geopark run during the peak summer season, from late June to mid-September.
+In autumn, the many stands of larches in Tumbler Ridge are an exceptional place to witness warm fall colours.

-While you can visit in colder months for winter activities in the area, like snowshoeing and snowmobiling, some roads to outdoor recreation will require 4×4 access.
-Also keep in mind that some dinosaur tracks, fossils, and sediment deposits will not be visible under snowpack.
+While you can visit in colder months for winter activities in the area, some of the roads that lead to outdoor recreation experiences will require 4×4 access.
+Also, keep in mind that some dinosaur tracks, fossils, and sediment deposits will not be visible under snowpack.

 Getting here

-Despite its prolific wilderness, Tumbler Ridge is easily accessible.
+Despite its prominent place in The Great Wilderness, Tumbler Ridge is easily accessible.
 You will need a car, however.

 From Vancouver and the Okanagan, expect a two-day drive via Highway 1 and Highway 97.
 Coming from Edmonton and Grande Prairie?
 Highway 43 is an easy one-day straight shot; from Calgary, Highways 2 and 22 will connect you to the main artery heading west in a longer, though quite scenic, route.

-Highway 16 in Northern BC will connect you to Prince George, then onto Highway 97 north.
+Highway 16 in northern BC connects you to Prince George, then onto Highway 97 north.

 There is no airport in Tumbler Ridge, but nearby Fort St. John, Prince George, and Dawson Creek offer direct flights to and from Vancouver, Calgary, and Edmonton.
 Vehicle rentals are available from local airports; make sure to reserve in advance.